NomadCode33/GIS-Data-Science-Portfolio/CartoCraft/README.md

 # CartoCraft: Applied ESRI Cartography & Map Design
-I participated in a cartography class led by seasoned GIS professionals, aimed at inspiring participants to move beyond default mapping templates.
-The course challenged us to push our creative boundaries and craft dynamic, impactful maps that transcend convention.
-Through this experience, I acquired advanced skills in both ArcGIS Pro and ArcGIS Online, enabling me to create visually stunning and engaging maps that effectively communicate complex spatial information.
+A collection of professionally styled maps developed as part of the ESRI Cartography MOOC, a course led by seasoned GIS professionals and focused on elevating visual storytelling in GIS.
+The project emphasizes advanced techniques in color theory, visual hierarchy, and layout design to move beyond standard mapping templates and deliver visually compelling, purpose-driven maps.
+Created using ArcGIS Pro and ArcGIS Online, each map is designed to clearly communicate complex spatial information while showcasing creativity, precision, and technical excellence in cartographic presentation.

 ## Repositories
 **Profile:** [NomadCode33](https://github.com/NomadCode33)